uael/sv/README.md

 Travis CI is  a hosted, distributed continuous  integration service used to build and test software projects  hosted at GitHub.
 We can find this project's dashboards at:
 <https://travis-ci.org/uael/sv>

-Usage of this service is configured through the file ".travis.yml" and the  scripts  for the  GNU  Autotools  builds  are under  the  directory "meta/travis-ci".
+Usage of this service is configured through the file ".travis.yml".

 ### Clang's Static Analyzer